Zarkantho/module_data/mongo-2.5.5_generated/utilities/utilities/README.md

 -------------

 # Group Description
 Utilities to run jobs (threads) in the "background".
 You can use this to run tasks periodically.
+Note that there are two different classes here.
+One is a Task and one is a BackgroundJob.
+They are both used in the code in various places.
+Task is just a wrapper around BackgroundJob with a slightly simpler interface.
+They both effectively serve the same purpose.

 # Files
 - src/mongo/util/background.cpp   (mongod, tools, mongos)
 - src/mongo/util/background.h   (mongod, tools, mongos)
 - src/mongo/util/background\_job\_test.cpp   ()
+- src/mongo/util/concurrency/task.cpp   (mongod, tools, mongos)
+- src/mongo/util/concurrency/task.h   (mongod, tools, mongos)

 # Interface